 Fraternity and Sorority Advising Efforts

-- The role of advisors are to guide and facilitate the work of chapter officers, their alumni advisors and governing councils, as well as their respective national organization leadership in striving for student and chapter excellence.
+- The role of advisors is to guide and facilitate the work of chapter officers, their alumni advisors, and governing councils, as well as their respective national organization leadership in striving for student and chapter excellence.
 As a unit, our office maintains accurate and comprehensive records on membership statistics, scholarship achievement and matters of conduct in partnership with the Office of Student Integrity.
 This information is utilized to encourage and influence positive change and promote recognition of accomplishments by fraternity and sorority members within the Georgia Tech Greek community.

 - Challenge and support organizations and individual members.
 The staff advisors in the Office of Fraternity & Sorority Life communicate and clarify the Institute's high expectations for chapters as values-based organizations hosted by Georgia Tech and challenge members and organizations to be accountable for their actions.
 This includes advising fraternity and sorority members regarding their adherence to organizational and campus-based policies and community relations in general.